 All History courses last for three years, though those studying History and Modern Languages will normally spend an additional year abroad, between their second and final years.
-There is no restriction upon the choice of papers within the History courses, and no restrictions at all after students’ first year: those papers which cannot be taught in Queen’s are taught by arrangement in other colleges.
+There are few restrictions upon the choice of papers within the History courses, and no restrictions at all after students’ first year: those papers which cannot be taught in Queen’s are taught by arrangement in other colleges.
 Full details of the History and joint school courses can be found on the History Faculty website.

 Students in all courses except History and Modern Languages take four papers for the Preliminary Examination at the end of the first year, and a further seven for their Final Honours Schools.
 The range of options available within the History syllabus is immensely wide and diverse, and students are encouraged to be adventurous, rather than sticking to areas familiar from school.
-The University’s ‘rules’ indeed require students in the main History school to choose an outline paper from each of three period blocs – medieval, early modern and modern – and to choose at least one British and one non-British paper at each level.
-All but one of the seven British outline papers are taught in Queen’s, along with around half the eighteen non-British papers: other papers are taught by arrangement with tutors across the university.
+The University’s ‘rules’ indeed require students in the main History school to choose an outline paper from each of three period blocs – medieval, early modern and modern – and to choose at least two European and one World history paper during their degree.

 These requirements are necessarily relaxed in the joint schools, where students take fewer History papers, but the range of options available to joint school students is just as broad, and the study of two distinct but related disciplines offers fresh challenges and opportunities:

 Ancient and Modern History offers the opportunity to study the ancient world alongside the medieval and modern in a broad, thematic perspective that encourages critical and creative historical understanding.
 Knowledge of classical languages is not expected in advance, but can be acquired or strengthened during the course.